PARADISO, BARCELONA IS NO.1 AS THE WORLD'S 50 BEST BARS 2022 ARE REVEALED

 - The inaugural 50 Best The Blend Scholar is Drew Fleming of Kiki Lounge, Isle of Man

-BARCELONA, Spain, Oct.
-4, 2022 /PRNewswire/ -- The World's 50 Best Bars 2022, sponsored by Perrier, were unveiled in Barcelona, Catalonia, Spain on Tuesday 4th October.
+BARCELONA, Spain , Oct.
+5, 2022 /PRNewswire/ -- The World's 50 Best Bars 2022, sponsored by Perrier, were unveiled in Barcelona, Catalonia, Spain on Tuesday 4th October.
 In its 14th year, the awards unite the global bar community in recognition of the achievements of the international cocktail scene.
 This year marked the first time the ceremony was held outside London.

 Hidden behind a refrigerator in the back of a Barcelona pastrami shop, Paradiso offers a masterful take on the speakeasy, combining technique, precision and creativity with an unwavering sense of fun.
 Owners Giacomo Giannotti and Margarita Sader and their team serve up meticulously crafted cocktails with an unwavering commitment to sustainability.